LivacoNew/VultureSystem/README.md

 - [Kopernicus Discord Server](https://discord.com/invite/XmVp23s) - Main place I went to for help and feedback.
 Great community.
 - [caps lock](https://forum.kerbalspaceprogram.com/index.php?/profile/200251-caps-lock/) - Made Vulture's sunflare and gave a lot of feedback.

+## Support
+The best way to get support regarding Vulture is to make a reply on the forum thread, or to make an issue on the github repo.

 ## Cool Screenshots
 These screenshots were all taken with all required and reccomended mods installed.
 ![](https://upload.livaco.dev/u/1jRkr4MaNO.png)